-Theft and fraud are some of the most common charges people face in the criminal courts.
+Theft and fraud are the most common charges people face in criminal courts.
 These offences can range from minor charges, like shoplifting, to major ones involving million-dollar frauds.
 You can turn to the Richard Allman Law Office to defend against fraud and theft charges in Brampton and Orangeville.
-He will vigorously defend you against these charges in court, and use his full knowledge of the legal system to achieve a verdict in your favour.
+He will vigorously defend you against these charges in court and use his complete knowledge of the legal system to achieve a verdict in your favour.

 What Is Fraud & Theft?

-Fraud can be categorized into two levels, fraud that exceeds five thousand dollars value and fraud where the subject matter is under five thousand dollars worth of value.
-In both types of fraud, the magnitude of harm and whether or not the public is being targeted helps determine the effect and consequence.
+Fraud can be categorized into fraud that exceeds five thousand dollars value and fraud where the subject matter is under five thousand dollars worth of value.
+The magnitude of harm and whether or not the public is targeted helps determine effect and consequence in both types.

 As per Section cc.
 380. (1) of the Criminal Code of Canada, anyone found guilty of fraud over $5000 is guilty of a criminal offence that is punishable by law.